opentensor/btcli/CONTRIBUTING.md

 * [Help wanted issues](https://github.com/opentensor/btcli/labels/help%20wanted) - issues which should be a bit more involved than `beginner` issues.

 ## Communication Channels
-Most communication about Bittensor development happens on [Discord](https://discord.gg/bittensor).
+Most communication about Bittensor/btcli development happens on [Discord](https://discord.gg/bittensor).

 You can engage with the community in the [general](https://discord.com/channels/799672011265015819/799672011814862902) channel and follow the release announcements posted [here](https://discord.com/channels/799672011265015819/1359587876563718144).

 ## How Can I Contribute?

-You can contribute to Bittensor in one of two main ways (as well as many others):
+You can contribute to btcli in one of two main ways (as well as many others):
 1. [Bug](#reporting-bugs) reporting and fixes
 2. New features [enhancements](#suggesting-enhancements-and-features)